rlucente-se-jboss/jbds-via-html5/README.md

 web site will prompt you to log in.
 Use your credentials (or register if you haven't yet done so) and then cancel the download when it starts.
-Within the "Thank you..." box on the page, copy the link location for `Direct Link`.
+Within the "Thank you..." box on the page, copy the link location for `direct link`.

 Build and deploy the application.
-Make sure to paste the `Direct Link` URL in the command below.
+Make sure to paste the `direct link` URL in the command below.

     oc new-app https://github.com/rlucente-se-jboss/jbds-via-html5#fed25 \
         --name=jbds --strategy=docker